Comparison of the 10 Best Encoding Software – Everything You Need to Know in 2022

 The software comes in two versions:

 The latest version of Wirecast is 15.0.
-It is the newest complete version and was released on April 14, 2022.
-It features several enhancements and fixes, including FBLive polling, re-written WebStream plugin, and Virtual Camera improvements.
+It is the newest complete version and was released in June 2024.
+It features several enhancements and fixes, including FBLive polling, a rewritten WebStream plugin, and Virtual Camera improvements.
 You can check out its tech specs here to know more about it.

 4. VidBlasterX